-Plant non-hardy bulbs like Gladiolus murielae (formerly Acidanthera murielae) in the garden and in pots.
+Plant non-hardy bulbs like Gladiolus murielae, formerly Acidanthera murielae (pictured at right) in the garden and in pots.
 The bulbs typically bloom around 8 weeks following planting and it is good to stagger the planting to extend the bloom period.
 In addition, the plants can be dug in the fall and saved from year to year.
-Usually, the two-year-old and older corms are larger and will provide a much fuller and slightly later display than those newly purchased!
-At right is a pot with newly purchased corms on the left and corms dug from the previous year on the right.
+Usually, two-year-old and older corms are larger and will provide a much fuller and slightly later display than those newly purchased!
+Above right is a pot with newly purchased corms on the left and corms dug from the previous year on the right.
 Not only are the older corms later to bloom, they also produce taller and far fuller clumps.

-- Just as with annuals in containers, make certain to fertilize the bulb containers, like the Gladiolus murielae. - Don't be afraid to experiment with some new nonhardy bulbs.
-This year I potted up a few x Amercrinum and Zephyranthes.
-I have always seen them in catalogues and am curious if they overwinter dry in a garage like my other nonhardy bulbs! - Move your houseplants outside!
-I always joke that just because it is called a houseplant does not mean it can not leave the house.
-Jade Plants (Crassula ovata),
+- Just as with annuals in containers, make certain to fertilize bulbs in containers, including Gladiolus murielae. - Don't be afraid to experiment with some new nonhardy bulbs.
+Last year I potted up a few x Amercrinum (pictured at right) and Zephyranthes.
+I have always seen them in catalogues and was curious if they overwinter dry in a garage like my other nonhardy bulbs.
+The x Amercrinum did but the Zephyranthes was not as successful!